codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 | {% raw %}`${{CF_KUBECONFIG_PATH}}`{% endraw %}    | Path to injected kubeconfig if at least one Kubernetes cluster is [configured]({{site.baseurl}}/docs/integrations/kubernetes/#connect-a-kubernetes-cluster).
 You can easily run [custom kubectl commands]({{site.baseurl}}/docs/deployments/kubernetes/custom-kubectl-commands/) since it is automatically setup by Codefresh in all pipelines. |
 | Any variable specified in the pipeline settings   | For example, if you configure the pipeline settings with a variable named PORT, you can put the variable in your YAML build descriptor as {% raw %}`${{PORT}}`{% endraw %}.  |

-## Context-related Variables
+### Context-related variables
-Context-related variables are created dynamically during the workflow execution and according to the used steps.
+Context-related variables are system variables created dynamically during the workflow execution, according to the steps used in the pipeline.

 {: .table .table-bordered .table-hover}
 | Variable                                          | Description   |